Bloggify/user-auth/README.md

   - `passport` (Object): The `bloggify-passport` configuration.

 This module comes with the `User` Sequelize model which you have to expose in your models.

+## :question: Get Help

+There are few ways to get help:

+ 1. Please [post questions on Stack Overflow](https://stackoverflow.com/questions/ask).
+You can open issues with questions, as long you add a link to your Stack Overflow question.
+ 2. For bug reports and feature requests, open issues. :bug: